Roman invasion of Africa (204–201 BC): Prelude

 In 216 the survivors of the Roman defeat at the Battle of Cannae had been formed into two legions and sent to Sicily as a punishment.
 They still formed the main part of the garrison of Sicily and Scipio used his volunteers to increase the strength of each of these to an unprecedented 6,500.
 The total number of men available to Scipio and how many of them travelled to Africa is unclear; Livy gives totals for the invasion force of either 12,200, 17,600 or 35,000.
 Modern historians estimate a combat strength of 25,000–30,000, of whom more than 90% were infantry.
 With up to half of the complement of his legions being fresh volunteers, and with no fighting having taken place on Sicily for the past five years, Scipio instigated a rigorous training regime, from drill by individual centuries, the basic Roman army manoeuvre unit of 80 men, to exercises by the full army.
 These lasted for approximately a year.
 At the same time the Romans assembled a vast quantity of food; Scipio intended to largely feed his army from stockpiles in Sicily, Sardinia and southern Italy, thus freeing it from the need to forage.
-War materiel was also prepared in great quantities, whilemerchant ships to transport this and his troops, and warships to escort the transports were built and crews trained.
+War materiel was also prepared in great quantities, while merchant ships to transport this and his troops, and warships to escort the transports were built and crews trained.

 Also during 205 BC thirty Roman ships under Scipio's second-in-command, Gaius Laelius, raided North Africa around Hippo Regius, gathering large quantities of loot and large numbers of captives.
 The Carthaginians initially believed that this was the anticipated invasion by Scipio and his full invasion force; they hastily strengthened fortifications and raised troops – including some units made up of Carthaginian citizens.
 Reinforcements were sent to Mago in an attempt to distract the Romans in Italy.
 Meanwhile a succession war had broken out in Numidia between the Roman-supporting Masinissa and the Carthaginian-inclined Syphax.
 Laelius re-established contact with Masinissa during his raid.
 Masinissa expressed dismay at how long it was taking the Romans to complete their preparations and land in Africa.